 |Taft Point Trail|

-This 10-mile one-way hike travels from Glacier Point down to Yosemite Valley in the most scenic way possible.
+This nearly 10-mile long one-way hike travels from Glacier Point down to Yosemite Valley in the most scenic way possible.

 |The Mist Trail to Vernal Fall and Nevada Fall|